nunit/docs/docs/articles/nunit/technical-notes/nunit-internals/specs/Engine-Addins-Spec.md

 ### Extension Points

 In both Mono and NUnit (2.x) addins, extensibility centers around `ExtensionPoints`.
 An `ExtensionPoint` is a place in the application where add-ins can register themselves in order to provide added functionality. extension nodes to provide extra functionality.
 NUnit 3.0 will continue to use this concept.

 In our initial implementation, all extension points must be known in advance and are contained in the engine.
 At a future point, we will probably want to add a way to dynamically create new extension points so that addins can themselves host extensions.

 `ExtensionPoints` in the engine will be identified by use of `ExtensionPointAttribute` at the assembly level.
 Each attribute identifies one extension point, specifying an identifying string (the Path) and the required Type of any extension objects to be registered with it.

-###### Example:
+#### Example

 ```csharp
 [assembly: ExtensionPoint(Path="/NUnit/Engine/DriverService"
                           Type="NUnit.Engine.Extensibility.IDriverFactory")]